acidanthera/BrcmPatchRAM/README.md

   If a firmware update is required, the matching firmware data will be uploaded to the device and the device will be reset.

- * BrcmFirmwareStore is a shared resource which holds all the configured firmwares for different Broadcom Bluetooth USB devices.
+ * BrcmFirmwareStore (implemented by either BrcmFirmwareData.kext or BrcmFirmwareRepo.kext) is a shared resource which holds all the configured firmwares for different Broadcom Bluetooth USB devices.

    Some devices require device specific firmware, while others can use the newest version available in the Windows drivers without issue.